fderbel/Trace-Me/README.md

 Configuration :
 ======================

-You can specify the events and the element that you want to collect for a site (enter hostname of a website).
+You can specify the events and the element that you want to collect for a site.

+1- Load your website (the site will be loaded in an iframe) 2- Select the element that you want to collect it, then the selector of the element is displayed 4- Press the button add event and copy the selector text in the field selector 5- you can specify the obsel-type of this event

-By default this extension collect , URL of a site visited, change input in google and all click in youTube.
+By default this extension collect , URL of a site visited.

 Show Trace :
 ======================